QuickBooks Blog

 What is a Receipt?
 Meaning and Examples

-It’s essential to record the sales you make for your business.
-Receipts prove the goods or services you have exchanged for money.
-Without receipts, you risk the buyer, seller, and your business being unable to prove a transaction has taken place.
+A key part of running your own business is keeping a record of any and all sales you've made.
+Receipts provide proof that the goods or services you provide have been exchanged for money.
+Without receipts, you run the risk of the buyer, seller, and your business being unable to prove that a transaction took place.

-A sales receipt acts as a transaction record.
-The seller issues a receipt when a sale is made to verify the amount paid by the buyer for the provided product or service.
+A sales receipt acts as a record of a transaction for both a seller and a buyer.
+A seller will issue a receipt when a sale is made to verify the amount paid by the buyer for the provided product or service.

-Businesses often use receipts for inventory management and tax calculations (such as payroll or corporate income taxes).
-Customers may use them for accounting purposes or reimbursements.
+Businesses often use receipts for inventory management and tax calculations, such as payroll or corporate income taxes.
+Customers may use them for accounting purposes or if they need to be reimbursed.

 Just as consumers receive receipts from service providers or suppliers, businesses value receipts in business-to-business dealings and stock exchange transactions.

-For example, a business which holds a futures contract might receive a delivery instrument that acts as a receipt for that contract.
-When the futures contract expires, this delivery instrument acts as a receipt that the business can exchange for the underlying asset.
+For example, if a business holds a contract they might receive a delivery instrument that acts as a receipt for that contract.
+When the contract expires, this delivery instrument acts as a receipt that the business can exchange for the underlying asset.

 What are the Contents of a Receipt?